subinidus/Food101-ResNet-Scratch/README.md

 | Custom ResNet-18 | Standard Training | 55.85% | Baseline |
 | ResNet-50 | Transfer Learning (ImageNet) | 77.97% | Upper Bound |

-* **Analysis:** By applying the 2-Stage strategy, I achieved a **~17% accuracy improvement** over the baseline and significantly narrowed the gap with the pre-trained model.
+* **Analysis:** By applying the 2-Stage strategy, I achieved a **~17% accuracy improvement** over the baseline.
+Notably, this result was measured on a **strictly isolated clean validation set**, ensuring the model's robustness against real-world data distributions.

 ### Error Analysis (SVM)
 To verify the **Feature Extraction Capability** of the trained model, I froze the backbone and attached an SVM classifier to the output features.